HaydenElza/sampleplotter/README.md

 ### Rotation:

 Rotation in degrees of point array in counter-clockwise direction about extent center.
-Defaut `rotation=0`.
+Default `rotation=0`.
 Examples using `--rotation -15`:

 | Systematic | Equidistant |
 |---|---|